grumpyjames/birding-almanac/features/a-200-bird-year/part-02-a-false-start.md

 It's a successful trip; I've managed to combine a mild twitch with a decent walk, a selection of year ticks, a decent lunch and a small pleasant town.
-Emma is sufficiently entertained to allow the possibility of heading to Barnes the next day.
+AB2 is sufficiently entertained to allow the possibility of heading to Barnes the next day.

 #### A walk around WWT London